MuaazH/x86assm32/README.md

 # x86assm32
-A simple x86 32bit assembler (Does not support all instructions) It can compile simple instuctions from `char*` to uh... well a `char*`.
-It works in memory, it takes a `string` and assebles it to Machine Code the given `memory buffer`.
+A simple x86 32bit assembler (Does not support all instructions) It can compile simple instructions from `char*` to uh... well a `char*`.
+It works in memory, it takes a `string` and assembles it to Machine Code in the given `memory buffer`.
 See the included example for more info.

 Checkout https://github.com/MuaazH/x86Loader to see what it is used for